 A group in the Tungurahua province called the Salasaca lives off subsistence farming and the selling of handicrafts.
 They speak a combination of Spanish and Kichwa (or Quechua) and sell their wares to tourists who pass by the area.
 Their society is largely self-contained with a strong sense of community, as their shared culture and connection to the land they cultivate unites them.

-In Quito, graffiti art and signs exhibit hints of resentment towards the U.S. This may stem from a degree of perceived economic imperialism on the U.S.’s part after Ecuador adopted the U.S. dollar in 2000 following a serious devaluation of the previous Ecuadorian currency, the sucre.
+In Quito, graffiti art and signs exhibit hints of resentment towards the U.S. This may stem from a degree of economic imperialism on the U.S.’s part after Ecuador adopted the U.S. dollar in 2000 following a serious devaluation of the previous Ecuadorian currency, the sucre.
 The U.S. is also the top destination for imports and export from Ecuador, accounting for 31.5 percent of all exports and 22.8 percent of all imports, according to the CIA world factbook.
-Ecuador’s economy depends on their exportation of petroleum and bananas, as well as remittances from the U.S. This relationship may create a sense of economic dependency that could breed resentment among Ecuadorians.
+Ecuador’s economy depends on their exportation of petroleum and bananas, as well as remittances from the U.S. This relationship may create a sense of economic dependency that contributes to resentment toward the U.S.

 A sign in the capital of Quito that reads in English "Get the United States out of Ecuador."
 Photo courtesy of Olivia Lloyd.